Rahul-kumar-modi/Questions_and_its_Answers/README.md

+Q.CalculateTotal:-
+The Shopping Cart Totalizer:
+    You are working on an e-commerce website, and you need to calculate the total cost of items in the shopping cart.
+Implement a function named calculateTotal that takes an array of products with prices and quantities and returns the total cost.

 Q.The Array Filterer:
     You are building a search feature for your e-commerce site.
 Write a function named filterProducts that takes an array of product objects and a filter criterion.
 The function should return a new array containing only the products that match the filter criterion.